Skip to main content

 While permanent rate buydowns may look attractive to potential homebuyers, there are a few things they may want to consider.

-Homebuyers should determine how long they would need to live in the house in order to recover the upfront costs of buying a permanent rate buydown.
+Homebuyers should determine how long they would need to live in the house to recover the upfront costs of buying a permanent rate buydown.
 If they plan to move in a few years, it may not make financial sense.

 They may also not want to buy points if they expect to refinance their loans in a few years if rates fall.